lindsayrr8/lindsayrr8.github.io/_posts/2024-09-21-my-new-blog-post.md

 The following information accompanies our scenario:
 > Solution: The sample space is defined by two mutually-exclusive events - it rains or it does not rain.
 Additionally, a third event occurs when the weatherman predicts rain.
 Notation for these events appears below.
 >
-> <br>Event A1.
+> - Event A1.
 It rains on Jane's wedding.
-Event A2.
+> - Event A2.
 It does not rain on Marie's wedding.
-Event B. The weatherman predicts rain.<br />
+> -Event B. The weatherman predicts rain.